-6.0 Contextual Safeguarding

-Contextual safeguarding is about the impact of the public/social context on young people's lives, and consequently their safety.
+6.0 Contextual Safeguarding Contextual safeguarding is about the impact of the public/social context on young people's lives, and consequently their safety.
 It seeks to identify and respond to harm and abuse posed to young people outside their home, either from adults or other young people.
 As an approach it looks at how interventions can change the processes and environments, to make them safer for all young people, as opposed to focussing on an individual.

-This means the DSL team in our school

-will be: Lead: Mrs M Sheldon Deputies: Mrs A Painter Mrs D McCarty Mrs S Pennington

-Any steps taken to support a child who has a safeguarding vulnerability must be reported to the lead DSL.
+DSLs will consider contextual safeguarding and give due regard to the effectiveness of the school safeguarding system within the wider system.
+This will be evidenced in: Informal and formal assessments of need/ risk for the child Case discussions in DSL supervision sessions 5.0 The Designated Safeguarding Lead (DSL) The DSL will be a member of the Senior Leadership Team.
+Whilst the activities of the DSL can be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL.
+This responsibility should not be delegated.
+The DSL will take lead responsibility for 'understanding the filtering and monitoring systems and processes in place'.
+DSLs should help promote educational outcomes by working closely with teachers about children's welfare, safeguarding and child protection concerns.
+Academy councillors and proprietors should ensure that the DSL role is explicit in the post-holder's job description and appropriate time is made available to the DSL and deputy DSL(s) to allow them to undertake their duties. nature and in line with current government guidance on the transfer of such records.
+This means the DSL team in our school will be: Lead DSL: Mrs M Sheldon Deputies: Mrs McCarty Mr R Eeles Any steps taken to support a child/ young person who has a safeguarding vulnerability must be reported to the lead DSL.
 Staff will be informed of relevant details only when the DSL feels their having knowledge of a situation will improve their ability to support an individual child and/or family.
 A written record will be made of what information has been shared, with whom, and when.

-Because we use 'My Concern' and store our records electronically we do not always hold paper files.

-We will not disclose to a parent any information held on a child if this would put the child at risk of significant harm

-We will record where and to whom the records have been passed and the date.

-This will allow the new setting to continue supporting victims of abuse and have that support in place for when the child arrives.

-DSLs will consider contextual safeguarding and give due regard to the effectiveness of the school safeguarding system within the wider system.
-This will be evidenced in:

-- Informal and formal assessments of need/ risk for the child - Case discussions in DSL supervision sessions